Crypto-Gi/S3-Compatible-Storage-Manager/README.md

 2. Deletes objects in batches of up to 1000
 3. Handles pagination automatically
 4. Reports deleted objects and any errors

+### Move Process

+1. Lists all objects with the source prefix
+2. Shows preview of what will be moved
+3. Asks for confirmation
+4. For each object:
+   - Copies to new location (preserving path structure)
+   - Deletes original after successful copy
+5. Reports detailed statistics (moved count, errors)

 ## Examples